gryndell/vorp/README.md

 assign individual jobs to workstations.
 Results of operations are returned to the ERP system.
 Currently set up as partly bilingual, allowing field labels to be in Thai script.
 JSON layouts were designed for exchange with QAD&trade;, but should be applicable to other systems.
+Starting password for configuration is "V0rpal5w0rd".
+Password editing facility is yet to be implemented.